CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 - Predict the result of evaluating an expression in JavaScript
 - Define a function
 - Define a function call
+- Define the term “implementation opaque”
 - Identify the key features of a function call expression: identifier; parentheses, argument
+- Run and print the output of some basic JavaScript functions
 - Execute a JavaScript file using Node
 - Log JavaScript expressions to the terminal
 - Predict the console output when a basic JS program is executed using Node